ekasit-ja/pcj-django/README.md

 2. then `source bin/activate`
    - if this is first run, execute `git clone https://github.com/ekasit-ja/pcj-django.git source` to clone source code first
 3. then `cd source`
-   - if this is first run, execute `pip install -r pip_packages.txt` to install all required packages
+   - if this is first run, execute `pip3 install -r pip_packages.txt` to install all required packages
-   - then execute `python manage.py collectstatic` to acquire all static files into **static** folder
+   - then execute `python3 manage.py collectstatic` to acquire all static files into **static** folder
 4. then `python3 manage.py runserver` and webpage can now be accessed via [localhost:8000](localhost:8000)